EvanW2k/CS-425/Assignments/01/Report.md

 ### Initial Review
 The profile of 01 displayed `Transform::float4::dot(Vertex const&) const` as the the hottest function.
 Consuming ~23% of the execution time.
 The function does float multiplication operations and sums them along with another float.
 I can't tell if there is a way to optimize this.
-Perhpas there is something to be done with the struct float4 though as the function `Transform::operator*(Vertex const&)` also lies in the struct, coming with ~13% of the programs execution time.

-###
+Perhaps there is something to be done with the struct float4 as the function `Transform::operator*(Vertex const&)` also lies in the struct, coming with ~13% of the programs execution time.